corrode/corrode.github.io/content/blog/expressions/index.md

 It works because the `if` and `match` expressions return the value of the last expression in the block.
 (It's expressions all the way down!)

-The `let foo = match ...` pattern is a common idiom in Rust which Rustaceans use quite frequently.
+The `let foo = match ...` pattern is a common idiom which Rustaceans use quite frequently.

 Let's focus on this part, which tries to find the correct config directory: